nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 Run the following commands to **exactly** reproduce the results (as on Kaggle), using the already trained models:

 ```
+# Assuming you cd to road-segmentation, run the following commands

 # vanilla-unet
 python main.py vanilla-unet test ext-full
 python main_postprocessing.py vanilla-unet_ext-full p1